IAmNithi/front-end-development-training-material/README.md

 # Front End Development Materials

-This Repo COntains Front End Developer Materials Which Include HTML, Css, JS and Angular.
+This Repo Contains Front End Developer Materials Which Include HTML, Css, JS and Angular.

+# HTML & CSS
+This Folder Contains a Basic App written with HTML,CSS and Vanilla JS.

+# Intro To Bootstrap
+This Folder Contains a Simple HTML App Running With Bootstrap CSS.

 # IntroToAngular
 This Repo Contains the Basic Clone of Amazon PrimeVideo.